Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 ---
 title: "Velociraptor 0.7.1 Release"
 description: |
-   Velociraptor Release 0.7.1 is now in release candidate This post discusses some of the new features.
+   Velociraptor Release 0.7.1 is now LIVE!
+   This post discusses some of the new features.

 tags: